msillano/tuyaDAEMON/tuyaDAEMON/README.md

         - [node-red-node-serialport](https://flows.nodered.org/node/node-red-node-serialport)
         - [node-red-contrib-aedes](https://flows.nodered.org/node/node-red-contrib-aedes)

    2. Now you can import the required tuyaDEAMON modules (json file) in node-red.

-   3. For any added module, see the documentation of the 'Config' node: it contains all the updated configuration instructions.
+   3. For any added module, see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.

-   4.In each module, you will find some standalone tests (see node documentation), to verify your installation: after you can delete them.
+   4. In each module, you will find some standalone tests (see node documentation), to verify your installation: after you can delete them.

 _For Android deployement see [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_